Lagos APC affirms Igbokwe as Ndigbo leader

 The party called for total discipline among its members and commitment to its ideals.

-Other party chieftains at the meeting were Cardinal James Odunbaku, a GAC member, Hon Lanre Ogunyemi, the state secretary and Mr Ademola Sadiq, the legal adviser.
+Other party chieftains at the meeting were Cardinal James Odunmbaku, a GAC member, Lanre Ogunyemi, the state APC Secretary and Mr Ademola Sadiq, the Legal Adviser.

 Comments